 The Ministry of Foreign Affairs of the Netherlands works to improve living conditions in poor, vulnerable countries and encouraging self-reliance.
 It tries to tackle global challenges, such as poverty and food scarcity, climate change and epidemics.
 In developing countries, the Ministry works on issues such as economic resilience, better healthcare, food security and clean drinking water.

-Grand Challenges Canada is one of the largest impact investors in Canada, primarily funded by the Government of Canada, and hosts the Humanitarian Grand Challenge staff, many of whom are from or have worked in conflict-affected humanitarian settings.
+Grand Challenges Canada is one of the largest impact investors in Canada, primarily funded by the Government of Canada, and hosts the Humanitarian Grand Challenge staff.
 Grand Challenges Canada has supported a pipeline of over 1,000 innovations in more than 90 low- and middle-income countries, and Canada.